tvanantwerp/automated-social-images/blog.md

 ## Introduction

-When you share a link on social media, the platform will often display a preview of the content.
-This preview usually includes a title, a description, and an image.
-The image is called a "social cover image" or "social card".
-It's a visual representation of the content you're sharing, and it's important for attracting clicks and engagement.
+When you share a link on social media, the platform often displays a preview of the content.
+Creating these images manually can be time-consuming, especially if you have a lot of content to share and want a consistent style for each page.
+Wouldn’t it be better if we could automate this?

-Creating these images manually can be time-consuming, especially if you have a lot of content to share and you want a similar style of image for each page.
-In this tutorial, we'll show you how to automatically generate social cover images for your blog posts using Node.js and the Cloudinary API.
+In this tutorial, we'll show you how to automatically generate social cover images for your blog posts using Node.js and the Skia Canvas library.
+Then, once the images are generated, we’ll upload them to Cloudinary with the Cloudinary API.

 Using [Cloudinary](https://cloudinary.com/), we can host our images and serve them quickly to our users.
 We can also use Cloudinary to optimize our images for the web, ensuring they load quickly and look great on any device.
 Cloudinary does the hard work of resizing, compressing, and delivering images to users for us!

+This tutorial will cover:

+- Creating images for your web content using Skia Canvas and Node.js
+- Saving those images locally for testing purposes
+- Uploading these images to Cloudinary for hosting and delivery
+- Avoiding unnecessary image uploads at build time if nothing has changed

 ## Generating Social Cover Images with Canvas

-Before we can upload our social images to Cloudinary, we need to generate them!
+Before uploading our social images to Cloudinary, we need to generate them!
 There are several ways to use web technology to generate images.
 Perhaps the most obvious is to use the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
-With canvas, we can load images, draw shapes, write text, and create a new image file.
+We can load images, draw shapes, write text, and create a new image file with canvas.

-But there are two downsides to canvas: first, it is a browser API and we're generating in the back end with Node.js.
+However, canvas has two downsides: first, it is a browser API, and we're generating it on the back end with Node.js.
 Second, it doesn't have a native way to wrap text within a bounding box.
 To use canvas in Node and because it is time-consuming and challenging to implement text wrapping ourselves, we'll use the [Skia Canvas](https://github.com/samizdatco/skia-canvas) library.
 This library is based on Google's Skia graphics engine and re-implements and extends the canvas API for Node.js.
-It includes functionality for text wrapping, saving us the trouble of having to do it ourselves.
+It includes functionality for text wrapping, saving us the trouble of doing it ourselves.

 Let's start by creating a new Node.js project and installing the `skia-canvas` package.